 What Is the Flowtime Technique?

-Since Flowtime is a twist to the Pomodoro technique, we first need to revisit the Pomodoro.
+Since Flowtime is a twist on the Pomodoro technique, let’s first define what we mean by the latter.

-It is a time management technique based on budgeting your time into 25-minute increments and 5-minute breaks.
-After you have completed four work periods (called 'pomodoro'), you take a more extended – 15 to 30 minutes – break.
+Pomodoro is a time management technique based on breaking your time up into 25-minute increments and 5-minute breaks.
+After you have completed four work periods (called 'pomodoro'), you take a more extended (15 to 30 minutes) break.

 Since Pomodoro is based on 25-minute work intervals, some people may feel constrained by such short timing, meaning they are likely to get interrupted from their in-depth work sessions.
 On the other hand, 25 minutes can sometimes feel like forever, as some tasks take a lot less time, meaning that you would have to either stretch out the assignment or break the Pomodoro.